Quizzard2/Google-Jules/README.md

-# Prompt Minds - AI Translation Tool
+# Lavda Minds - AI Translation Tool

-This project is a web-based AI-powered translation tool developed by Prompt Minds.
+This project is a web-based AI-powered translation tool developed by Lavda Minds.
 It allows users to translate text between over 100 languages instantly.

 ## Features